South Africa’s practical home maintenance system

 Not sure where to start?

-Choose the level of support you want — from a simple checklist to the full first-year maintenance system.
-If you want the “what to do in my first 12 months” overview, read the guide: First-year home maintenance plan.
+Choose the level of support you want — from a simple printable checklist to a fuller first-year homeowner system.

 Instant download • One-time purchase